Customize Consent Preferences

 • In some remote or rural areas, power outages may occur occasionally.
 It’s advisable to carry a portable power bank to keep your electronic devices charged during such situations.

-Travel Tips for three weeks in Vietnam
+Extra Travel Tips in Vietnam

 Finding ATMs in Vietnam is quite easy in almost all cities except for very remote and rural areas.
 The fee is applied for any withdrawal but it is much better than bringing cash with you for such a long travel time.